mickev36/chesscompanion/README.md

 `npm start` runs the app in the development mode.

+Known issues :
+- On first startup, a race condition causes the app not to be able to start properly (app entrypoint not found).
+Restarting the app fixes it.
+- Another race condition causes the front-end to not be ready when the window appears.
+Fixed by reloading the view through the top menu (View > Reload)

 ### Build

-`npm run build` builds the app for production to the `dist/electron` folder.
+`npm run build` builds the app for "production" to the `dist/electron` folder.
+Still very unstable and untested.